Online Support Groups for Pregnancy, Postpartum, & More

 Once you've found a group, here’s how to make it a positive experience:

-- Listen First: Get a feel for the group's tone and dynamics before you jump in.
+- Listen First: Get a experience for the group's tone and dynamics before you jump in.

 - Be Open, But Don't Overshare: Share what you're comfortable with.
 It’s okay to start slow and build trust over time.